 Libretto by Alfred Maria Willner after William Shakespeare’s A Winter’s Tale

 Sung in German with English surtitles

 Some Shakespeare plays have been set as operas several dozens of times, others hardly at all.
 A Winter’s Tale features somewhere in the middle popularity-wise, without having inspired any of the most famous Shakespearean operas – which makes Karl Goldmark’s Ein Wintermärchen all the more intriguing.

-Premiered at the Hofoper in Vienna in 1908, Ein Wintermärchen would prove to be the last of the six operas composed by Goldmark (1830–1915).
+Premiered at the Vienna State Opera in Vienna in 1908, Ein Wintermärchen would prove to be the last of the six operas composed by Goldmark (1830–1915).
 Frustratingly for him, his first opera would always remain his most famous: Die Köningen von Saba (The Queen of Sheba) brought huge personal success at its premiere in 1875, and its subject matter gave Goldmark scope to display what was considered to be his greatest strength as a magician of orchestration; contemporaries raved about the ‘burning scarlet gleam’ and ‘sensuous iridescence’ of his music.

 Previously at WFO: Matilde (Maria de Rudenz, 2016).